risc0/risc0-ethereum/steel/README.md

 let input = env.into_input().await?;
 ```

-## Ethereum integration
+### Solidity Code

-Steel can be integrated with the [Bonsai Foundry Template].
-The Ethereum contract that validates the Groth16 proof must also validate the ViewCallEnv commitment.
+The Ethereum contract that validates the Groth16 proof must also validate the Steel commitment.

-Here is an example of implementing the validation using the Solidity [Steel library].
-The journal contains the commitment as well as additional data:
+Here is an example of implementing the validation using the Solidity [Steel library](../contracts/src/steel/Steel.sol).
+The journal contains the [Steel commitment](book/steel-commitments.md) as well as additional data:

 ```Solidity
 struct Journal {